-6. Specimen Collection and Storage Instructions
+6 Specimen Collection and Storage Instructions

 Cell culture supernatant, serum and plasma (EDTA, citrate, heparin) were tested with this assay.
-Other biological samples might be suitable for use in the assay.
-BMS239 is not suitable for the detection of very low levels of sCD40L in plasma; for this please refer to BMS293, human sCD40L high sensitive ELISA.
+Other body fluids might be suitable for use in the assay.
 Remove serum or plasma from the clot or cells as soon as possible after clotting and separation.